 In this blog post, we’ll demonstrate how to use mirroring to send samples of production traffic to your QA environment.

-Real-world Traffic Without the Real-world Impact
+Real-World Traffic Without the Real-World Impact

 Imitating real users is hard.
 Real users stress an application in ways that are difficult to reproduce artificially.
 For example, two users may perform unrelated tasks in different parts of the application simultaneously, which then triggers an unknown bug caused by the confluence of their actions.
-Race conditions, deadlocks, and other threading problems often surface under realistic load.
+Race conditions, deadlocks, and other threading problems often surface under a realistic load.

 Traffic mirroring, or traffic shadowing, is a technique in which live, production traffic is copied and sent to two places: the original production servers and a staging or test environment.
 That test environment may be segregated into a separate network that is not publicly accessible.
 As long as the requested URLs and parameters match the new version of the feature being tested, then it’s easy to validate that the new version is as close to bug-free as possible.